This post was updated on April 18, 2019

 As content creators you want your website/blog to be up to date with your industry’s trends and the language used by your target audience.
 You will also want to constantly monitor the kind of marketing language and descriptive terminology to utilize and include in your website copy, SEO practices, and offering description.

-Coupled with the Keyword Planner mentioned above, this tool will undoubtedly help you seek out, deeply evaluate, and ultimately find new “winnable” keywords.
-More specifically, you will be able to analyze popularity patterns and how the attractiveness of certain keywords fluctuates over a specified time frame, region, country, language, and even compare them to other keyword variations within these criteria.
+Coupled with the Keyword Planner, this tool will undoubtedly help you seek out, deeply evaluate, and ultimately find new “winnable” keywords.
+More specifically, you'll be able to analyze popularity patterns and how the attractiveness of certain keywords fluctuates over a specified time frame, region, country, language, and even compare them to other keyword variations within these criteria.

 5. Google Alerts